How to find your h-index on Google Scholar

 Google Scholar's extensive database might list publications that most academics would not include in an h-index analysis.
 So it might be useful to vet the papers before calculating the h-index.
-Scopus and Web of Science offer such functionality to some extent, but for the Google Scholar it's not possible to do right in your browser.
+Scopus and Web of Science offer such functionality to some extent, but for Google Scholar it's not possible to do right in your browser.
 However, there is a free desktop application called Publish or Perish, that allows you to just do that.
-It's available on Windows, and with some effort you can also run on macOS and Linux.
+It's available on Windows, and with some effort, you can also run it on macOS and Linux.

 In order to check an author's h-index with Publish or Perish go to "Query > New Google Scholar Profile Query".
 Enter the scholar's name in the search box and click lookup.
 A window will open with potential matches.
-After selecting a scholar, the program will query Google Scholar for citation data and populate a list of papers and present summary statistics on the right of this list.
+After selecting a scholar, the program will query Google Scholar for citation data and populate a list of papers, and present summary statistics on the right of this list.
 The list is particularly helpful because it can be used to exclude false positives.

 In addition to the standard h-index, Publish or Perish, also calculates Egghe's g-index, along with normalized and annual individual h-indexes.
 You can read more about how these are calculated in the Publish or Perish manual.